When friends and family come to Fethiye on holiday, routine goes through the window. And that’s where places like Iksirci Tezcan take centre stage.

 Iksirci Tezcan, Fethiye – The Masters Of Tost

-And, as is the staple with Fethiye’s snack bars these days, you’ll be asked if you want ketchup and mayonnaise inside it, too.
+And, as is the unfortunate staple with Fethiye’s snack bars these days, you’ll be asked if you want ketchup and mayonnaise inside your tost, too.

 Because the kitchen area is such a continuous conveyor belt of pressed bread and fillings, your mixed tost is delivered to your table within a matter of minutes and, with it, a bowl of Turkish pickles (turşu).

 Of course, so busy is Iksirci Tezcan, the turşu bowls are pre-prepared, too, and stacked high on a shelf by the counter.